1. Knowledge Base Home

 If you know in advance that you'll be visiting the same site several times, you can save time by creating a location template.
 This works the same as creating a location via the mission planning screen, but saves the location as a template which can be easily selected (and edited if needed) next time you plan a mission there.

-There are two ways to create a location template, as highlighted above.
+There are two ways to create a location template:

-• Click to create a location from scratch.
+• Click + to create a location from scratch, this can be found under Location Templates on the Manage dashboard.
 This will open the location editor window and the steps are identical to those outlined in the location editor section above.

 The new location will now appear in the location templates list, and will be available for selection within the mission planning screen.
 Simply select the template from the dropdown menu to use it in your mission.